Patrick Ewing: Post-Knicks career

 During the 2000 off-season, Ewing requested a trade from New York, and the Knicks complied, sending Ewing to the Seattle SuperSonics in a four-team trade; the Knicks also sent Chris Dudley to Phoenix in the deal, and received Glen Rice, Luc Longley, Travis Knight, Vladimir Stepania, Lazaro Borrell, Vernon Maxwell, two first-round draft picks (from the Los Angeles Lakers and Seattle) and two second-round draft picks from Seattle.
 After one season with the SuperSonics and another with the Orlando Magic, he announced his retirement on September 18, 2002.
-After that season, he took a job as an assistant coach with the Washington Wizards.

 In 1,183 games over 17 seasons, Ewing averaged 21.0 points, 9.8 rebounds, and 2.4 blocks per game, and averaged better than a 50% shooting percentage.
-As of 2021, Ewing was ranked 23rd on the NBA scoring list with 24,815 points.
+The Knicks’ all-time leading scorer with 23,665 points, as of 2021, Ewing was ranked 23rd on the NBA scoring list with 24,815 points.

 Ewing played 1,039 games for the Knicks.
-On February 28, 2003, his jersey number 33 was retired by the team in a large ceremony at Madison Square Garden.
+On February 28, 2003, his jersey number 33 was retired by the team in a ceremony at Madison Square Garden during which his jersey was raised to the Garden rafters.
 For the first time ever, Ewing represented the Knicks during the NBA draft lottery on May 14, 2019.
 They got the third overall pick in the 2019 NBA draft.

-In October 2024, it was announced that Ewing would rejoin the Knicks as a basketball ambassador.
+In October 2024, Ewing rejoined the Knicks as a basketball ambassador.
+In June 2026, in his third year in the Knicks front office, Ewing became an NBA Champion for the first time with New York's victory in five games over the San Antonio Spurs.